| |

 All Silk shirts are Imported.

-WARNING !!
-It is NOT advisable to wash your Paradise Found or R. J. Clancey apparel and Silk Shirts in your washing machine.
-Don't do it unless you use a VERY gentle cycle.
-You will damage your shirts and dresses if you use a washing machine on any other cycle.
+Friendly Advice !
+It is NOT advisable to wash your brightly colored apparel and Silk Shirts in your washing machine unless you are using cold water, gentle cycle and are watchful.
+Don't do it unless you use a the gentle cycle.
+You can damage your shirts and dresses if you use a washing machine on any other cycle.
 Do not place them in the dryer unless you stand there and remove the garments from a gentle cycle in a few moments.
 Line dry is best.

-Paradise Found and R. J. Clancey apparel are hand made quality, that requires a proper care.
-With the proper care, your Paradise Found and R. J. Clancey apparel will give you years of comfort and enjoyment.
+Two Palms, Pacific Legend, Paradise Found, Shannon Marie, Puanani, Kalaheo, Pineapple Juice and R. J. Clancey apparel are hand made.
+These made in Hawaii garments require proper care and consideration.
+With the proper care, your hand made Hawaiian clothing will give you years of comfort and enjoyment.

 Dry Cleaning, in most instances, will give you best results.
 Ask your dry cleaners if they are using a strong solution.
 This can be a problem, especially with red colors.

 Wash by Hand, separately or with like colors, using cold water and a very mild soap.
 We suggest "Ivory" soap.
 Do not leave the items to soak for a long time.
-Do NOT use Woolite for the rayon garments.
-It will be too strong in some instances.
+This especially applies to white shirts with red images.
+If you purchase a white rayon shirt with red images Do NOT use Woolite.
+It will be too strong of a detergent in most instances.
 DO NOT use Bleach.
-Line dry or cool dry, use a cool iron or steam to get out any wrinkles.
+Line dry or cool dry, use a cool iron or steam to remove wrinkles.

 This information is on a white tag on all garments.
 Please read it to prevent damage to your aloha wear.
 I quote here: "WASH BY HAND.
 COLD WATER.
 MILD SOAP.
 NO BLEACH.
 LINE DRY.
 COOL IRON ONLY.